coderetreat/coderetreat.org/about/index.md

 ---
 layout: guide
-title: The Workshop
+title: About Coderetreat
 audience: participants
 toc: true
 description: |
   Coderetreat is a pattern for deliberate practice of software development.
 We create a safe-to-fail environment free from the pressures of software delivery.
 Participants learn through working with each other, developing their habits for Test-Driven Development, XP practices, new languages, communication skills, and mentoring.
 ---

-## Why hold a Coderetreat?
-Software developers employ a broad ranges of skills to build products.
-Many of these techniques require rigorous practice in order to achieve proficiency.
-Unfortunately, building products does not provide sufficient learning experience by itself, due to the incentives and risks implicit in the constraints of business.
-Developers need dedicated practice opportunities to acquire and new skills and hone their habits.

 ## What is a Coderetreat?
 Coderetreat is a full-day event for practicing software development.
 Away from the pressures of 'getting things done', developers focus on and develop specific aspects of **_how_** they build code to explore good software development techniques.
 Developers work _together_ to build code and share their experiences.
 Coderetreat uses a software [problem](#what-is-game-of-life) with just enough complexity to create rich learning without overburdening the developers.
 By repeatedly building an implementation, adding additional challenges, and changing work partners frequently, Coderetreat is a framework for continuous learning how to build software **better**.

 The pattern has been adopted worldwide, such that anyone joining a Coderetreat can have expectations about how the day will progress.

+## Why attend a Coderetreat?
+Software developers employ a broad ranges of skills to build products.
+Many of these techniques require rigorous practice in order to achieve proficiency.
+Unfortunately, building products does not provide sufficient learning experience by itself, due to the incentives and risks implicit in the constraints of business.
+Developers need dedicated practice opportunities to acquire and new skills and hone their habits.

 ## Learning Goals
 * Have fun!